scnslabutsa/myhthelperEduContent/_episodes/P.md

 The cost of insurance coverage for a certain period of time.

 **Preoperative Chemotherapy (see Neoadjuvant Chemotherapy in [N](/{{page.root}}/myhthelperEduContent/N/index.html))**

-**Prevalence Rate**
-The proportion (percentage) of people in a population who have a certain disease, behavior or characteristic at a defined point in time.

 **Prevention**
 Steps taken to lower the risk of a disease.